 BD is the world's largest producer of medical supplies.
 Their many inventions include the syringe, thermometer, ace bandage, and the black leather doctor's bag, to name just a few.
 Founded in 1897 and headquartered in Franklin Lakes, New Jersey, BD employs nearly 50,000 people in more than 50 countries throughout the world.
 The founders, Maxwell Becton and Fairleigh Dickinson were also collectors of art.
 In 1986 work began to create a new campus in Franklin Lakes, NJ.
 New buildings feature large work spaces with natural light and beautiful art.

 The architects Kallmann, McKinnell & Wood envisioned a Tuscan villa-style design.
 The campus is stately buildings set among rolling hills made of mahogany, polished stone, and copper.
 Their design achieved every major architectural award.
 The chief architect, Michael McKinnell, placed large atriums within each building and commissioned the sculptor Michael Singer to create two large indoor sculptures and another large outdoor one.
 Singer and McKinnell became friends and collaborated on subsequent artworks and architectural designs.

 After about the sixth long and hard day, and only half done, we'd had it!
 My son William and I were feeling a bit down and out with no end in sight.
 So, we called in our friend Al Chapman to lift our spirits and lighten our load.
 He works with us on many large projects, and he was just what we needed!
 His skill, energy, and good humor got us back on track with renewed enthusiasm.
-Suddenly, the project was almost finished and we were ecstatic!
+Suddenly, the project was finished and we were ecstatic!